Ben’s dish of lobster makes use of Thai pumpkins and young galangal.

 Remove and discard lime leaves from pumpkin mixture, then transfer to a blender and process until smooth.
 Season.
 Set aside.

 Cut remaining pumpkin into 1cm-thick wedges.
 Heat remaining 2 tbsp oil in a large frying pan over medium heat.
 Add pumpkin wedges, season and cook for 5 minutes each side or until lightly browned and tender.
 Remove and set aside.
 Add lobster meat to pan and cook for 2 minutes or until lightly coloured.
 Cut each lobster tail into 8 pieces.
 Divide purée, pumpkin wedges and lobster among plates.
 Serve garnished with Thai basil and coriander leaves.

-• Galangal, Asian red eschalots, kaffir lime leaves and Thai basil are available from Asian food shops and select greengrocers.
+• Galangal, Asian red eschalots, makrut lime leaves and Thai basil are available from Asian food shops and select greengrocers.

-• Twist off head and cut off legs at joints.
-Using kitchen sdcissors, cut along the soft underside of the lobster tail, then carefullyr emove lobster meat from the tail in one piece.
+• Twist off the head and cut off legs at joints.
+Using kitchen scissors, cut along the soft underside of the lobster tail, then carefully remove lobster meat from the tail in one piece.

 Photography Brett Stevens